-The Company has formulated the inside information policies according to the Securities and Futures Ordinance (Chapter 571, Laws of Hong Kong) (as amended from time to time) (the "SF0") and the Listing Rules.
+The Company has formulated the inside information policies according to the SFO and the Listing Rules.
 The Directors, senior management and all other relevant employees of the Group are provided with the guidelines to ensure that the Company promptly discloses inside information under reasonable and practicable circumstances.
 The guideline contains a series of procedure to ensure that the information is kept confidential before it is disclosed to the general public, and shall disclose such information to the public immediately if the Company considers that it is impossible to keep it confidential as required.